ibachrachel/Module_20_Project/README.md

 #### Topic Description

 Throughout the centuries, life expectancy has increased due to improvements made to the environment in which a population lives in.
 This increase in life expectancy can be accounted for be analyzing factors that might contribute to a healthier life, such as economical factors, social factors, and mortality factors.
+The goal of our project was to be able to identify the effects of santiation on worldwide life expectancy.
+We examined 193 countries within decade long period.

 #### Description of Data Source